Fringe Box

 “Sadly, the proposals impact the green belt, the National Landscape area, Grade 2 farmland, ancient woodland and a Site of Nature Conservation Interest.

-And the Surrey branch of the Campaign to Protect Rural England (CPRE) was also pleased to obtain Jeremy Hunt’s support for the request that the Government should call in this decision by Guildford Borough Council.
+And the Surrey branch of the Campaign to Protect Rural England (CPRE) also agreed with Jeremy Hunt that the Government should call in this decision by Guildford Borough Council.

 “Permission for such a development should never have been given.
 CPRE Surrey believes that the right place for solar panels is on rooftops and over car parks, not on farmland.
 There are very viable brownfield alternative sites, on the car parks and roofs of the applicant.”